| Clinical Use|

 | Interactions with Other Drugs|

 Elvitegravir is primarily metabolized by cytochrome P450 3A (CYP3A) enzymes, so drugs that induce or inhibit the action of CYP3A may affect serum levels of elvitegravir.
 In some cases, these interactions may be therapeutically significant.
-For example, rifamycins (eg, rifampin and rifabutin), some anticonvulsants (eg, carbamazepine and phenytoin), and St. John's wort may decrease elvitegravir concentrations whereas azole antifungal drugs appear to increase them; concurrent treatment with elvitegravir is contraindicated.(5,6) Elvitegravir also induces CYP 2D9 and may lower concentrations of substrates of this enzyme.
+For example, the nonnucleoside reverse transcriptase inhibitors efavirenz and nevirapine are expected to lower serum elvitegravir levels and should not be used with elvitegravir.
+Rifamycins (eg, rifampin and rifabutin), some anticonvulsants (eg, carbamazepine and phenytoin), and St. John's wort may decrease elvitegravir concentrations whereas azole antifungal drugs appear to increase them; concurrent treatment with elvitegravir is contraindicated.(8,9) Elvitegravir also induces CYP 2D9 and may lower concentrations of substrates of this enzyme.

 Adequate pharmacokinetic data and clinical correlates are not yet available for many potential interactions.
 Information on drug interactions should be consulted, as dosage adjustments may be required and some combinations are contraindicated.
 Pending further study, coadministration of the elvitegravir/cobicistat/tenofovir/emtricitabine coformulation with other antiretrovirals is not recommended.